 With these options, if the percent of free space in a generation falls below 40%, then the generation expands to maintain 40% free space, up to the maximum allowed size of the generation.
 Similarly, if the free space exceeds 70%, then the generation contracts so that only 70% of the space is free, subject to the minimum size of the generation.

-As noted in Table 4-1, the default maximum heap size is a value that's calculated by the JVM.
-The calculation used in Java SE for the parallel collector and the server JVM are now used for all the garbage collectors.
+The calculation used in Java SE for the Parallel collector are now used for all the garbage collectors.
 Part of the calculation is an upper limit on the maximum heap size for 64-bit platforms.
 See Parallel Collector Default Heap Size.
 There's a similar calculation for the client JVM, which results in smaller maximum heap sizes than for the server JVM.

 The following are general guidelines regarding heap sizes for server applications: